top of page

 What Employees Are Actually Saying

-Where Credit Is Due (Indeed Wellbeing Data): Indeed's wellbeing indicators showed something more nuanced: Appreciation rated High.
-Learning rated High.
-Flexibility and Trust both rated Above Average.
-Even in a turbulent company, employees found pockets of meaning — great coworkers, autonomy, and growth opportunities.
-Stress-Free and overall Satisfaction, however, both came in Below Average.
+Indeed's wellbeing indicators showed something more nuanced: Appreciation rated high.
+Learning rated high.
+Flexibility and trust both rated above average.
+Even in a turbulent company, employees found pockets of meaning—great coworkers, autonomy, and growth opportunities.
+However, stress-free and overall satisfaction both came in below average.
 That tracks.

 5 Lessons Every Organization Should Take From This